bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID Fake News World Tour.md

-Of course, Covid-19 is the most frequent word, and we can use it as baseline to compare the frequency of the other words.
-In fact, for certain words all the other words are a lot less frequent and with similar frequency.
+Of course, COVID-19 is the most frequent word, and we can use it as baseline to compare the frequency of the other words.
+In fact, for certain languages all the other words are a lot less frequent and with similar frequency.
 Interestingly, for Spanish, French, and German the biggest words are 'The Times', 'Le monde', and 'United States' respectively. 'conspiracy' and 'Trump' have the second place in frequency.
 Some words we can see that are always present, like 'China', 'vaccine', 'news', but with variable frequency.
-In order to quantify better the relationship between languages, we can construct a chord plot with the thickness of the chords tying two languages that is proportional to the overlap of words between the two languages.
+In order to quantify visually the connections between languages, we can construct a chord plot with the thickness of the chords tying two languages that is proportional to the overlap of words present in the bag of words created from the articles which they cite (we only consider those which have an english version).

 ## Are there cultural differences between popular fake news or do they overlap?